Explore the Unusual Definition of GALVANIZED (Related to Frogs’ Legs!)

 Go to goodenglish.online right now!

-Now you know the meaning of GALVANIZE, look for an opportunity to use it in daily speech.
+Now you know the definition of GALVANIZED and GALVANIZE, look for an opportunity to use it in daily speech.

 If you are interested in word origins, be sure to browse this page: